wordofwarning/wordofwarning.org/current/2014-autumnwinter/pinchbeck/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Michael Pinchbeck" # the name of the artist or company
-show: "The Man Who Flew into Space from His Apartment<br>(work in progress)" # the name of the show
+show: "The Man Who Flew Into Space From His Apartment<br>(work in progress)" # the name of the show
 artist_size: 1
 show_size: 4
 header_image: "header_pinchbeck.jpg"